Skip to content

 Notion task view extended

-The index can now be used to retrieve a specific page with get_page or we could just convert the whole view to a Pandas dataframe with to_pandas.
+The index can now be used to retrieve a specific page with get_page, or we could just convert the whole view to a Pandas dataframe with to_pandas.

 Working with views